Dark clouds streamed across the ceiling of the Great Hall. Plates and cutlery clattered beneath the distant rumble of the thunder.

 Someone needs to know.

 ‘I have to tell Professor Dumbledore,’ Harry said.
-‘I gave him the book after leaving the chamber, what if it’s not completely destroyed?’
+‘I gave the book back to Lucius Malfoy after leaving the chamber, what if it’s not completely destroyed?’

 ‘Basilisk venom is an unnatural substance, designed to destroy both organic tissue and any magic it comes into contact with.
 Whatever that diary was, horcrux or not, it’s destroyed.
-This Professor Dumbledore, he is the same one that taught Tom Riddle and defeated Grindelwald, a powerful dark wizard?’
+This Professor Dumbledore, he is Albus Dumbledore, the same one that taught Tom Riddle and defeated Grindelwald, a powerful wizard?’

 ‘Yes.
 He’s recognised as the most powerful living wizard.’